Picture-Perfect: A Festive New England Fall Road Trip Itinerary

 There is an admission fee to drive Mount Washington Auto Road (we paid $65 for two of us), but it’s a great way to see the area, and the 360-degree views at the summit are spectacular!

-We recommend hopping out of your car at the summit and following one or two of the trails a few minutes down the mountain for even more beautiful views.
+We recommend hopping out of your car at the summit and following one or two trails a few minutes down the mountain for even more beautiful views.

 There are tons of great hiking trails to explore, like the Flume Gorge Trail, which takes you through a narrow chasm with cascading waterfalls, and the Mount Lafayette and Franconia Ridge Trail, an epic all-day hike that boasts some of the most beautiful views in the state.